-Course Number and Name: AGT 1111 Survey of Agricultural Technology

 Description: The course provides opportunities for students to gain knowledge, practice, and study in agricultural technology.
 It includes lectures and seminars on current agricultural topics including government programs and policies, current technological trends and practices, international agriculture, agricultural leadership, and employment opportunities in the agribusiness field.
 Note: AGR 1111 Survey of Agricultural Technology may be substituted for this course.